Best Gas Cans To Make Storing Extra Fuel Easy & Safe

 Plastic Gas Cans

-Hard plastic is a versatile material used for gas cans and can be puncture resistant.
+Hard plastic is a versatile material used and can be puncture resistant.

 When in a fire, they will melt, and plastic can expand and contract as the temperature changes.